gyhandy/Fonts/README.md

 # Fonts
-compare synthesized images from GSL and interpolation GSL for classification task is in directory "classification aug"
+classification aug directory: code for classification task to compare synthesized images from GSL and interpolation GSL